r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 ---
 title: |
-  Graphical Model Assessment of Random Forests in the Framework of Probabilistic Modeling
+  Learning and Graphical Assessment of Probability Distribution Forecasts with Random Forests
 author:
 - name: Moritz N. Lang
   affiliation: Department of Statistics, Faculty of Economics and Statistics, Universität Innsbruck